flaviovdf/competition-models/Readme.md

-Mostly scripts and unused code that motivated the to the (TribeFlow)[github.com/flaviovdf/tribeflow] project.
+Mostly scripts and unused code that motivated the to the [AFlux](github.com/flaviovdf/aflux) and [TribeFlow](github.com/flaviovdf/tribeflow) projects.
+These are scripts we used to analyze data before creating the above models.
+Keeping it here so I won't lose them.

 Dependencies
 ------------